Alternatives to LLMs: The 2026 Guide to SLMs, Non-LLM AI, and Hybrid Stacks

 • Semantic Search: Find documents that are conceptually similar, not just keyword matches.

-2. Traditional NLP Libraries (SpaCy, NLTK)
+3. Traditional NLP Libraries (SpaCy, NLTK, regex)

 • Part-of-Speech Tagging